-Delivering sharper pictures, more realistic images, on ever bigger displays--it's what projectors and TVs have been about for years.
-Everybody wants a better picture, and so the resolution or clarity of sets has been going up accordingly.
+Delivering shaper pictures and more realistic images on ever bigger displays--it's what projectors and TVs have been about for years.
+Everybody wants a better picture, so the resolution or clarity of sets has been going up accordingly.
 But a lot of the picture resolution specs you'll see can be confusing.
-So what exactly is the difference between HD and 4K?
-And is that difference always worth it?
+So what exactly is the difference between HD and 4K, And is that difference always worth it?

 But you don't need to know all the technical details.
 What you do need to know is that generally speaking an HD projector will let you see the latest YouTube videos or episodes of Riverdale in all of their high-def glory.
 Nebula Cosmos and Nebula Solar, for example, can display a 1080p HD picture up to 120 inches, a great way to show off any regular TV shows or programs you want to watch at home.

 And battery-powered portable projectors like Nebula Solar Portable can even beam a full HD 1080p picture outside.
 So for backyard game days and barbecues, you don't need 4K.
 The programs you'll want to share, like the big game or Sunday race, aren't in 4K yet.

 So why all the excitement about 4K video?